Sometimes you just got to know!

 Q: What are we likely to see besides orca whales?

 The Salish Sea ecosystem is rich with wildlife.
 Each tour is unique, but other common animal encounters include lots of marine birds, harbor seals, sea lions, river otters, and porpoises.
-Plus many of our tours encounter humpback and/or minke whales.
+Plus many of our tours encounter humpback, gray, and/or minke whales.
 Read our Guide to Wildlife in the San Juan Islands for an overview of our marine creatures.

 Q: Why don't you offer whale watch and wildlife tours in December and January?

-While whales and wildlife call the waters around San Juan Island home all year around, the weather in December and January can be unpredictable with high winds and cold temperatures.
+While whales and wildlife call the waters around San Juan Island home all year long, the weather in December and January can be unpredictable with high winds and cold temperatures.
 The unpredictable weather does not allow us to regularly operate high quality and comfortable whale watch and wildlife tours.

 Q: Where do you depart from?